chef-cookbooks/chef_client_updater/README.md

 - `exec_args` - An array of arguments to exec the chef-client with. default: ARGV
 - `download_url_override` - The direct URL for the chef-client package.
 - `checksum` - The SHA-256 checksum of the chef-client package from the direct URL.
+- `upgrade_delay` - The delay in seconds before the scheduled task to upgrade chef-client runs on windows. default: 30

 #### examples